mohse-n/L7N_EtherLab/Installation guides/Further Improvements to PREEMPT_RT.md

 cat /proc/cmdline
 ```
 ___
-**Note:** The "C" column in the output of these commands shows on which CPU the process is running.
+**Note:** The `C` column in the output of these commands shows on which CPU the process is running.
 The first command displays that for userspace processes only, whereas the second command also lists kernel space threads.
 ```bash
 ps -aF
 ```
 ```bash
 ps -eF
 ```
-Therefore, with the parameters of this section in effect, there shouldn't be any process listed by the command above with "C" = 1.
+Therefore, with the parameters of this section in effect, there shouldn't be any process listed by the command above with `C` = 1.
 ___
-**Note:** We can check whether the isolated CPU is running in tickless mode by looking at the number of "Local timer interrupts" that it handles.
+**Note:** We can check whether the isolated CPU is running in tickless mode by looking at the number of `Local timer interrupts` that it handles.
 Either that figure should not increase at all (ideal) or it should increase by 1 per second ([turns out achieving the ideal rate of zero is not trivial](https://lwn.net/Articles/659490/)) .
 To list the total number of interrupts handled by each CPU,
 ```bash
 cat /proc/interrupts
 ```
-In my experience, CPU 1 -which doesn't start with any processes with our configuration- started with 1 tick per second, but unfortunately, once assigned a process (with sched_setaffinity in the user example), the scheduler ticks increased to some number in 250-300 range (the tick rate is adaptive, after all).
+In my experience, CPU 1 -which doesn't start with any processes with our configuration- started with 1 tick per second, but unfortunately, once assigned a process (with `sched_setaffinity` in the user example), the scheduler ticks increased to some number in 250-300 range (the tick rate is adaptive, after all).
 This behaviour is something worth investigating.
-One possiblity: maybe it's due to 3.4.113 not having a CONFIG_NO_HZ_FULL option, in contrast to newer kernels?
+One possiblity: maybe it's due to 3.4.113 not having a `CONFIG_NO_HZ_FULL` option, in contrast to newer kernels?
 Note that in the [kernel documentation](https://www.kernel.org/doc/Documentation/timers/NO_HZ.txt),

-* for CONFIG_NO_HZ=y, which is the only option on 3.4: "Omit scheduling-clock ticks on idle CPUs"
+* for `CONFIG_NO_HZ=y`, which is the only option on 3.4: "Omit scheduling-clock ticks on idle CPUs"
-* for CONFIG_NO_HZ_FULL=y, which is not available on 3.4: "Omit scheduling-clock ticks on CPUs that are either idle **or that have only one runnable task.**"
+* for `CONFIG_NO_HZ_FULL=y`, which is not available on 3.4: "Omit scheduling-clock ticks on CPUs that are either idle **or that have only one runnable task.**"

 **References**
 * [Red Hat: Addional info on the parameters used for system partitioning](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_for_real_time/7/html/tuning_guide/system_partitioning)